 So after pruning the rotted roots, clean the pruning shears with rubbing alcohol.
 Prune about ⅓ of the plant’s leaves.

 Throw away all the soil the philodendron Birkin was planted in.
 Then wash the pot with bleach and rinse thoroughly.

 Repot your philodendron Birkin in the same pot, but the potting soil to be used should be new and well-draining.

 2: Your Philodendron Birkin is Dying Because of Underwatering and Dry Soil

-If you don’t give your philodendron Birkin enough water, the soil will dry out completely.
+The soil will dry out completely if you don’t give your plant enough water.
 The plant will suffer from drought stress, which means the plant doesn’t have enough resources to grow adequately.